What is a qubit?

 Topological qubits are more stable

-To address the challenge of fragility, Microsoft uses topological qubits, which are stabilised by manipulating their structure and surrounding them with chemical compounds that protect them from outside contamination.
+To address the challenge of fragility, Microsoft uses topological qubits, which are stabilized by manipulating their structure and surrounding them with chemical compounds that protect them from outside contamination.
 Topological qubits are protected from noise due to the quasiparticle topological properties, making the Microsoft quantum hardware more robust against errors.
 This increased stability will help the quantum computer scale to complete longer, more complex computations to bring more complex solutions within reach.

 Azure Quantum resources